Asma Ahmed In Fume Hood

 202302 GP And Consultant Shoot Rosie Lonsdale 43

-• The team's work has given us insight into how AR-Vs cause resistance, and identified new treatment targets.
+• The team have gained insight into how AR-Vs cause resistance, and identified new treatment targets.

 • They hope this will lead to the development of new drugs that could stop, or even reverse, resistance to treatments.